sfeir-open-source/sfeir-school-nodejs/project/step06/README.md

 ## Step 6

-Les tests sont cassés !
+The tests are broken!

-- On va utiliser un adapteur in-memory de PouchDB [pouchdb-adapter-memory](https://pouchdb.com/api.html#create_database)
+- We will use an in-memory adapter from PouchDB [pouchdb-adapter-memory](https://pouchdb.com/api.html#create_database)